 An conservative peer-reviewed publication focused on criminal justice

 A new journal for new perspectives...

 The Journal of Crime and Society focuses on thought-provoking studies about crime and society—and the dynamics of law enforcement and criminal justice in between.

 Deadline: August 1, 2022

 The Journal of Crime and Society

-Perspectives on Crime Statistics: January 2021 edition
+Perspectives on Crime Statistics: October 2022 edition

-The Journal of Crime and Society is seeking original, previously unpublished articles for the inaugural January 2021 edition.
-The theme of this edition concerns various perspectives on crime statistics—how they are used, misused, exploited, and censored.
+The Journal of Crime and Society is seeking original, previously unpublished articles for the inaugural October 2022 edition.
+The theme of this peer-reviewed edition concerns various perspectives on crime statistics—how they are used, misused, exploited, and censored.